aibasel/machetli/docs/usage.rst

 The evaluator script is run for each state to check if the desired behavior (for example, the bug we are trying to find) is still present after some modifications of the instance.
 For technical reasons, it has to be implemented in its own Python file.
-To write an evaluator, simply create a new Python file and implement a function in it that takes a list of files as input arguments and returns ``True`` if the behavior is present.
+An evaluator is any script that takes the path to a pickled state as its command line argument, and exits with :attr:`EXIT_CODE_IMPROVING <machetli.evaluator.EXIT_CODE_IMPROVING>` if the behavior is still present and :attr:`EXIT_CODE_NOT_IMPROVING <machetli.evaluator.EXIT_CODE_NOT_IMPROVING>` if it is not.

+The module :mod:`machetli.evaluator` offers a covenience function :meth:`machetli.evaluator.run_evaluator` that handles the input/output boiler plate code.
+Using it, only a function that returns ``True`` or ``False`` is required.
+Packages like :mod:`machetli.pddl` and :mod:`machetli.sas` offer additional convenience (e.g., :meth:`machetli.pddl.run_evaluator`) where the evaluation function is called with package-specific inputs.
+To write an evaluator, we recommend using one of these convenience functions.
 Here is a simple example:

 .. code-block:: python
     :caption: evaluator.py
     :linenos:

-    from machetli import pddl, tools, evaluator
+    from machetli import pddl, tools

     def evaluate(domain, problem):
         command = ["./bugged-planner/plan", domain, problem]